eduardolm/MeetingRoom-API/README.md

 `ng serve`

-The application uses H2 InMemory database, so everytime the backend is restarted, all the rooms are lost.
+The application uses H2 In Memory database, so every time the backend is restarted, all the rooms are lost.